Laurea

 In Italy, the laurea is the main post-secondary academic degree.
 The name originally referred literally to the laurel wreath, since ancient times a sign of honor and now worn by Italian students right after their official graduation ceremony and sometimes during the graduation party.
-A graduate is known as a laureato, literally "crowned with laurel."
+A graduate is known as a laureato, literally "crowned with laurel" and is awarded the title of dottore, or Doctor.

 The Laurea degree before the Bologna process

 Early history

 In the early Middle Ages Italian universities awarded both bachelor's and doctor's degrees.
 However very few bachelor's degrees from Italian universities are recorded in the later Middle Ages and none after 1500.
 Students could take the doctoral examination without studying at the university.
 This was criticised by northern Europeans as taking a degree per saltum because they had leapt over the regulations requiring years of study at the university.

 Twentieth century

 To earn a laurea (degree) undergraduate students had to complete four to six years of university courses, and finally complete a thesis.

 Laureati are customarily addressed as dottore (for a man) or dottoressa (for a woman), as are holders of at least a laurea (Legge n.
 240/2010 art.
 17 comma 2 Riforma Gelmini).
 This is in contrast with the convention in countries where the title of doctor is restricted to holders of a PhD (or in some cases to medical doctors).

 Until the introduction of the dottorato di ricerca (PhD-level education) in the mid-1980s, the laurea constituted the highest academic degree obtainable in Italy and gave the holders access to the highest academic positions.
 Nobel prize winners such as Enrico Fermi, Emilio Segrè, Giulio Natta, Carlo Rubbia and Giorgio Parisi held it as their highest degree.

 The pre-Bologna laurea degree (formally named Diploma di laurea or Laurea vecchio ordinamento or Laurea), is now equivalent under Italian law to the new Italian master's degree named Laurea magistrale.